jch254/codebuild-webhook-rename-test-renamed/README.md

 Minimal reproduction of an issue with `aws_codebuild_webhook` where renaming a GitHub repository breaks the webhook without any detectable Terraform drift, and requires manual intervention to restore.

 > **Note:** This repo is already in the post-rename state.
-It was originally created as `codebuild-webhook-rename-test` and renamed to `codebuild-webhook-rename-test-updated`.
+It was originally created as `codebuild-webhook-rename-test`, renamed to `codebuild-webhook-rename-test-updated`, and renamed again to `codebuild-webhook-rename-test-renamed-again`.
 The steps below describe the full sequence from the beginning.

 ---